SuchMonkey/qbert/README.md

 Use the issue tracker to report problems, suggestions and questions.
 You may also contribute by submitting pull requests.

+## Donations

+If you're feeling extra generous, you can also send me some BTC:

+1JCQ5L4DefZ6pRhh6kzfnTK25Kgnu75YjS

 ## License

 MIT © [SuchMonkey](http://github.com/SuchMonkey)